ziggle-ai/.github/README.md

 We used the text-embedding model, but we did not use chunking when using the text-embedding model.

+Since this is a demo application, its database is not directly reflected in the production database.
+Our production database is also Postgresql, which is completely different from MongoDB.
+It must deploy two different databases if we run it at the production level.
+Therefore, to reduce the complexity of the operation, we need to reduce the type of database.

 ## 3. further work

+To address the weakness we discussed above, we developed a method that uses chunking technology and reduces the database's type.
+We will use Postgresql's vector database feature.

+The final purpose of our team is to apply this AI feature to the production server and frontend UI.
+We need the server that deploys the LLM to use the AI feature so you find the resource that can calculate the LLM at a low cost.

 # Broader Impacts (250 words)